m59peacemaker/js-i-object/README.md

 Functions can return anything mentioned above.
 Recursive stuff happens and an object is produced.
 Don't think about it.
 Just pass stuff in, return stuff from functions, and get an object.

-This module doesn't iterate object properties, so `{foo: 1', bar: {foo: 2}}` won't merge the nested object or interact with an array or function nested in an object.

 ![I object!](https://raw.githubusercontent.com/m59peacemaker/js-i-object/master/i-object.jpg "I object!")

 ## Install